Registrar¶

 Access Certificate¶

-Once the registrar is configured, you can create access certificates for your keys:
+Once the registrar is configured, you can create access certificates for your key chains:

 Via the Web UI¶